DeDora Capital Inc. Has $1.90 Million Stock Holdings in Tesla, Inc. (NASDAQ:TSLA)

 Analyst Upgrades and Downgrades

 TSLA has been the subject of several recent analyst reports.
 Barclays initiated coverage on Tesla in a research note on Tuesday, February 14th.
 They set an “overweight” rating and a $275.00 target price for the company.
-Evercore ISI decreased their target price on Tesla from $300.00 to $200.00 and set an “in-line” rating for the company in a research note on Tuesday, December 20th.
-KGI Securities lowered Tesla from an “outperform” rating to a “neutral” rating and set a $196.00 price target on the stock. in a report on Thursday, March 2nd.
-Guggenheim lowered Tesla from a “neutral” rating to a “sell” rating in a report on Friday, January 13th.
-Finally, Wolfe Research lowered Tesla from an “outperform” rating to a “peer perform” rating in a report on Monday, March 13th.
+Cowen raised their target price on Tesla from $122.00 to $140.00 and gave the stock a “market perform” rating in a research note on Thursday, January 26th.
+Berenberg Bank cut Tesla from a “buy” rating to a “hold” rating and raised their target price for the stock from $200.00 to $210.00 in a research note on Wednesday, March 8th.
+Jefferies Financial Group raised their target price on Tesla from $180.00 to $230.00 and gave the stock a “buy” rating in a research note on Monday, March 6th.
+Finally, Needham & Company LLC reiterated a “hold” rating on shares of Tesla in a report on Thursday, March 2nd.
 Four analysts have rated the stock with a sell rating, fifteen have given a hold rating and nineteen have given a buy rating to the stock.
 According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $221.39.

 Tesla Stock Performance